 7. Finishing touches

 You’re almost done, it’s time to add some final touches to elevate your platter.

 Finish off your creation by sprinkling on some edible flowers, sprigs of rosemary or thyme, broccolini flowers or even some native gum leaves.
-If you want to add a festive touch, place some wooden pinecone ornaments or fake spruce on your board.

 Tip: You can use small produce jars to help garnish your board as well.
 Stand up bunches of rosemary in them to create an added layer of depth to your platter.